-Our reading period will reopen in January 2017.
+We are currently accepting manuscripts.
+Our reading period will close on June 1, 2017.
 Manuscripts received outside of the reading period will not be read.

 Manuscripts must be paginated and clearly labeled with the author’s name on every page.
 Please submit no more than 5 poems or 7,000 words of prose.
 Do not send the only copy of your work as we do not accept responsibility for unsolicited manuscripts.